Winter Savings: 50% Off Select Items or Special Financing! Click Here for Details.

 Install High-Performance Windows from Coastal Windows & Exteriors

 Coastal Windows & Exteriors offers windows that form an airtight seal against the elements.
-Our replacement windows make your home draft-free, comfortable, and reduce moisture buildup especially in terms of leaks.
+Our replacement windows make your home draft-free, comfortable, and reduce moisture on windows in winter, especially in terms of leaks.

-If you find water condensation on the windows this winter, we are happy to take a look and determine if a replacement is in order.
+If you find condensation on the windows in winter, we are happy to take a look and determine if a replacement is in order.
 Do you have condensation between your glass panes that won’t wipe away?
 Be sure to contact us immediately for a quote!